JervenBolleman/hashpan/README.md

 * entirely bogus values, such as the hash of the script of Star Wars.

 As a subclass of unsearched IINs are those that are not 16 digits in length.
 And even then only the IINs in the hackers data set were searched.
+If the IINs of the missing hashes were made known, and they were 16 digit credit cards with valid LUHNs then they could be resolved in less than a half an hour (less than 15 minutes if at least one IIN was shared).

 It is conceivable I could run this against the whole known set of IINs, but that numbers into the tens of thousands, i.e. making the search space too